MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Model_App.md

 Now, we will clone the view to create a new view for today’s visits.

+> [!IMPORTANT]
-IMPORTANT: Make sure that you do not close the Active Visits view, as we will be leveraging it to create the new today’s visits view.
+> Make sure that you do not close the Active Visits view, as we will be leveraging it to create the new today’s visits view.

 1. Select **Save As**.